shershey/nycbalboa/src/content/dance.md

 # Dance

+This page lists the regularly recurring events.
+Visit the [calendar](events) page for a calendar view of these events and additional one off events.

 ## Weekly

 - [Thursday Practice](https://thursdaypractice.nycbalboa.com) — Weekly drop-in Balboa practice session at the New Yorker Hotel.
 Thursdays 7:30–9:30pm.